 At sunset, a party of a score of the black aborigines passed by, each carrying, in their accustomed manner, a bundle of spears and other weapons.
 By giving a leading young man a shilling, they were easily detained, and threw their spears for my amusement.
-They were all partly clothed, and several could speak a little English: their countenances were good-humoured and pleasant, and they appeared far from being such utterly degraded beings as they have usually been represented.
+They were all partly clothed, and several could speak a little English: their countenances were good- humoured and pleasant, and they appeared far from being such utterly degraded beings as they have usually been represented.
 In their own arts they are admirable.
 A cap being fixed at thirty yards distance, they transfixed it with a spear, delivered by the throwing-stick with the rapidity of an arrow from the bow of a practised archer.
 In tracking animals or men they show most wonderful sagacity; and I heard of several of their remarks which manifested considerable acuteness.
 They will not, however, cultivate the ground, or build houses and remain stationary, or even take the trouble of tending a flock of sheep when given to them.
-On the whole they appear to me to stand some few degrees higher in the scale of civilisation than the Fuegians.
+On the whole they appear to me to stand some few degrees higher in the scale of civilization than the Fuegians.

-It is very curious thus to see in the midst of a civilised people, a set of harmless savages wandering about without knowing where they shall sleep at night, and gaining their livelihood by hunting in the woods.
+It is very curious thus to see in the midst of a civilized people, a set of harmless savages wandering about without knowing where they shall sleep at night, and gaining their livelihood by hunting in the woods.
 As the white man has travelled onwards, he has spread over the country belonging to several tribes.
 These, although thus enclosed by one common people, keep up their ancient distinctions, and sometimes go to war with each other.
 In an engagement which took place lately, the two parties most singularly chose the centre of the village of Bathurst for the field of battle.
 This was of service to the defeated side, for the runaway warriors took refuge in the barracks.

 The number of aborigines is rapidly decreasing.
 In my whole ride, with the exception of some boys brought up by Englishmen, I saw only one other party.
-This decrease, no doubt, must be partly owing to the introduction of spirits, to is said that numbers of their children invariably perish in very early infancy from the effects of their wandering life; and as the difficulty of procuring food increases, so must their wandering habits increase; and hence the population, without any apparent deaths from famine, is repressed in a manner extremely sudden compared to what happens in civilised countries, where the father, though in adding to his labour he may injure himself, does not destroy his offspring.
+This decrease, no doubt, must be partly owing to the introduction of spirits, to European diseases (even the milder ones of which, such as the measles, prove very destructive), and to the gradual extinction of the wild animals.
+It is said that numbers of their children invariably perish in very early infancy from the effects of their wandering life; and as the difficulty of procuring food increases, so must their wandering habits increase; and hence the population, without any apparent deaths from famine, is repressed in a manner extremely sudden compared to what happens in civilized countries, where the father, though in adding to his labour he may injure himself, does not destroy his offspring.